 Tony is currently acting as an advisor to the Board.
 He was a serving police officer for many years, and then went on to become a senior recruitment manager for the Force.
 He continues to be involved in Oxfordshire Scouting and is a Warden at his local Church.
 Tony is often to be found at McMaster House chatting with tenants and staff, and is a face that everybody immediately recognises and is pleased to see.

-Peter Hendricks (Chair of Finance Committee)
+Richard Eve (Chair of Finance Committee)

 Richard brings a range of experience to the Board, and his adaptability is demonstrated by his varied career.
 Starting as a poultry farmer, Richard trained as a geologist and worked across Europe.
 A later career move took Richard into into accountancy, and latterly into IT, working on financial systems and security.
 Richard now concentrates on charitable and voluntary work, and acts as Clerk to the City of Oxford Charity.